The Week Ahead In Your West End

 • FAMILY STORY TIME: Thursdays from 10:15 to 10:45 a.m. and 11:15 to 11:45 a.m. at Joe Fortes Library in the Children’s Area.
 Free.
 This program for parents and caregivers with young children shares songs, rhymes and stories.
 Suitable for children of all ages and abilities to enjoy and learn together.

-• YOUTH LEADERSHIP CLUB: Thursdays from 3:30 to 5:30 p.m. at the West End Community Centre Meeting Stanley Court Room.
-This program is designed for youth who are looking to gain leadership and mentoring experience while learning how to organize, plan, and implement programs in the community centre.
+• WEST END YOUTH COUNCIL: Thursdays from 3:30 to 5:30 p.m. at the West End Community Centre Meeting Stanley Court Room.
+This program is designed for youth (grades 8-12) who are looking to gain leadership and mentoring experience while learning how to organize, plan, and implement programs in the community centre.

 • KIDSZONE: Fridays from 3:30 to 4:30 p.m.
 Free.
 At Joe Fortes Library.
 A time for kids to meet kids and share books, crafts, and fun activities at the library.
 For Grades K to 7.

 • PRE-TEEN NIGHT: Fridays 6:15 to 8:45 p.m.
-A free drop-in at the West End Community Centre for youth ages nine to twelve.
+A free drop-in at the Coal Harbour Community Centre for youth ages nine to twelve.
 Drop by and participate in a variety of games, crafts, and activities including dodge-ball, capture the flag, button and bracelet making, movie nights, and more.
-Registration is required, with room for a maximum of 30 youths.
+Registration is required, with room for a maximum of 20 youths.

-• TEEN NIGHT: Fridays from 6:15 to 9 p.m. at Coal Harbour Community Centre Gymnasium.
+• FRIDAY NIGHT OPEN GYM: Fridays from 7:15 to 8:45 p.m. at Coal Harbour Community Centre Gymnasium.
 A free drop-in for Grades 8 to 12 (ages 13 to 18).
-Come by and shoot hoops, play board games upstairs, or get creative with some art supplies.
-Teen Night has in-out privileges.
+Everyone is welcome, drop in, shoot hoops, bump balls or swing a racquet.
+Come hang out, make memories, and be part of the fun!

 Senior Moments